Tampa Drug Trafficking Lawyer

 The United States Government in Federal Courts also enforce minimum mandatory sentences for controlled substances, and are governed by United States Code (U.S.C.)
 18 § 841.
 Please contact us to discuss the complex Federal Sentencing guidelines with your offense level, criminal history category, and minimum mandatory.

-Possible Defenses to Drug Trafficking Charges
+Possible Defenses to Drug Trafficking Charges in FL

-Unlawful Search and Seizure:
+1) Unlawful Search and Seizure

 In Trafficking cases, law enforcement gathers most evidence through "search and seizure" that is based often times usually on probable cause to search or a search warrant.
 The United states Constitution protects against unlawful and unreasonable searches and seizures.
 Therefore, any illegally obtained evidence gathered as a result of an unlawful search cannot be used against you.
 These "search and seizure" challenges may be raised as a result of an unlawful traffic stop of your vehicle, the illegal search of you your home or your vehicle without probable cause, an illegal or invalid warrant, and a search without a lawful consent.
-If you feel you were illegally stopped or searched an experienced criminal defense attorney must make a challenge in court and fight to have the evidence and/or your case thrown out.
+If you feel you were illegally stopped or searched an experienced defense attorney must make a challenge in court and fight to have the evidence and/or your case thrown out.

 To prove Trafficking, the Government must first prove that you had either actual or constructive possession of the drug.
 To prove constructive possession the Government must show that you had knowledge that the drug was there, knowledge that the substance there was a drug and the ability to have "dominion and control" over the drug.
 What that means is that simply being around or near the drug when it was discovered does not mean that you possessed it.
 Often times when a person makes no admission in relation to the drug that was found or invokes their Miranda rights the Government cannot prove that you "possessed" the drug.